-We welcome inquiries from families wishing to learn more about the Saltwater Waldorf School community and/or to apply for the Early Childhood Education or Grades programs at any time during the school year.
-Our application process ensures your understanding of what Saltwater School offers children and what support is available for families considering becoming part of this unique Courtenay school.
+We welcome inquiries from families wishing to learn more about the Comox Valley Waldorf School community and/or to apply for the Early Childhood Education or Grades programs at any time during the school year.
+Our application process ensures your understanding of what Comox Valley Waldorf School offers children and what support is available for families considering becoming part of this unique Courtenay school.

 Step 1: Inquiry Submit an online inquiry HERE so that we have some basic information about you and your family.

 Step 2: Tour Once we have received your inquiry we will contact you to arrange a tour of the school.
 Tours include quiet observation of classes in progress, a chance to ask questions and receive answers.
 The tour will include both buildings and the recess field (off site).

 Tour Schedule: January - March once a week on Tuesdays at 8:30am.
 April to June and September to December - once a month or on a case by case basis.
 All tours will need to be booked with administration.

 Our next school tour is Tuesday, October 2nd at 8:30am.
 Please register HERE for a school tour.

 Step 3: Application Parent Handbook: Prior to submitting your application, please read through the Parent Handbook, especially the policies on electronic media & television expectations, the school dress code and the school’s communication policy, specifically the piece about parent participation in Parent Evenings.

 Application: After you have had a tour, please submit an application and a $60 application fee.
 The application can be filled out on our website or picked up from our Administration office.
 Applications for the up-coming school year should be submitted by March 15th.
 Applications submitted after this date will also be considered if there are still spots available.

 Step 4: Meet the Teacher When your application is complete, the admission office will contact you to arrange the next steps in the process.